 Please note that each and every one of the items on the packing list must be included with your child’s baggage when they come to camp.
 Please do not forget anything on the list.
 It is important that your child come prepared.
 And if you have any questions about what an item means, please ask us.
 For instance, “toiletries” would mean toothbrush, toothpaste, soap, shampoo & conditioner, comb or hairbrush, and whatever else is needed for your child’s personal hygiene.
-Also, we are not a hotel, we do not provide bedding (which means pillow, blanket, sheets, sleeping bag) and we also do not provide towels, washcloths, etc. All of this is on the packing list and must be sent with your child to camp.
+Also, we are not a hotel, we do not provide bedding (which means pillow, blanket, sheets, AND sleeping bag) and we also do not provide towels, washcloths, etc. All of this is on the packing list and must be sent with your child to camp.
 In addition, please send along personal care products that your camper may need when staying away from home.
 Some campers have difficulty transitioning into a new environment for the first time.

 It's hot … do I really need to send long pants for my camper?

 YES!
 Campers are required to wear long pants while riding horses, if we are able to have horses at camp this year.
 Long pants help prevent skin from chafing or being pinched in stirrup leathers.
 Plus, if it’s hot (and it usually is during camp week), the saddle can be too hot for tender skin.

 Older campers will also be on the ropes course.
 Long pants or longer shorts are required at the ropes course, in order to prevent chafing, pinching and rope burns.